Microeconomics and Macroeconomics

 - apply knowledge, critical understanding, and problem-solving abilities in new or unfamiliar environments within broader (or multidisciplinary) contexts related to their field of study (Microeconomics and Macroeconomics)

 - assimilate knowledge and formulate opinions with incomplete or limited information, but that include a reflection on social and ethical responsibilities.

 - communicate their assumptions, and knowledge regarding Microeconomics and Macroeconomics and the rationale underpinning these, to specialist and non-specialist audiences clearly and unambiguously.

 - use the acquired skills to allow them to continue to study in a manner that may be largely self-directed and autonomous.

 - integrate knowledge from other courses of the master program and practical business and formulate critical judgments with incomplete data.

 The course is offered as self-study in e-learning.
 The learning material is provided in the form of lectures, literature, and lecture notes.
 Independent learning is required.
 In the case of paper submissions, further research is expected in compliance with the given scientific standard.
 LIVE course sessions are offered to support the students with questions regarding the content.
 Students are supported in their scientific work by corresponding online seminars.

 All lectures and learning materials are made available in the online campus GHU Campus.
-Students can participate in LIVE course sessions and get in direct contact with the lecturers.
 All lectures are recorded and are available for download 24/7.
 The lecture notes, as well as additional material provided by the lecturer, can also be accessed in the GHU Campus.